Huangying-Zhan/DF-VO/README.md

 ### Acknowledgement
 Some of the codes were borrowed from the excellent works of [monodepth2](https://github.com/nianticlabs/monodepth2), [LiteFlowNet](https://github.com/twhui/LiteFlowNet) and [pytorch-liteflownet](https://github.com/sniklaus/pytorch-liteflownet).
 The borrowed files are licensed under their original license respectively.

-### To-do list
-- Release more pretrained models
-- Release more results
-- (maybe) training code: it takes longer time to clean the training code.
-Also, the current training code involves other projects which increases the difficulty in cleaning the code.